danyao/web-payments-explainers/identity-in-payment-handlers.md

   card number).
 * The default payment handler is linked to the user's SRC ID.

-These requirements are not fundamentally different from the general enrollment flows described in this document and can be met with existing technology:
+These requirements are very similar to the general enrollment flows described in this document and can be met with existing technology:

 1. When user enters an SRC ID inside the default payment handler for the first